Despensa Antigorgojos – Guía Definitiva

 Before Storing, Verify:

-🔄Maintenance & Inspection
+🔄Maintenance & Review

 🔍 Semiannual Check

-Pink desiccant: excess moisture; replace desiccant
+Pink desiccant: excess humidity; replace desiccant

 🔄 FIFO Rotation